20-23 August Online

 with Arts Culture Health and Wellbeing Scotland

-Arts Culture Health and Wellbeing Scotland will be hosting an online conference programme as part of the Healing Arts Scotland Week, sharing discussions, insights and provocations from a range of local, national and international experts.
+Arts Culture Health and Wellbeing Scotland hosted an online conference programme as part of the Healing Arts Scotland Week, sharing discussions, insights, and provocations from a range of local, national, and international experts.

 Sangeeta Isvaran, Wind Dancers Trust, Christopher Bailey, Arts and Health Lead at the World Health Organization, David Leventhal, Mark Morris Dance and Dance for PD®, Alison Leitch, Scottish Social Prescribing Network, Dr Bogdan Chiva Giurca, National Academy for Social Prescribing, Dr Jill Sonke, Center for Arts in Medicine at the University of Florida and Dr Daisy Fancourt, University College London.